Beige-Coffee/LifeStyleDesign/README.md

 # LifeStyleDesign
-Please note that this is a work-in-progress
+Please note that this is a work-in-progress.

 Thanks,
 - Austin (Aug, 2018)